Skip to main content

 When adults explain their choices, they’re sharing experiences, not delivering lectures.
 When I tell my kids why I’d “rather admit a mistake than cover it up,” they hear the story of when I learned that lesson the hard way—and that sticks.
 The message about what’s right and wrong, what we value and what we don’t, gets received without the resistance that comes from being told what to think.
 Stories teach what rules can’t.

-Research shows this storytelling approach works: studies from the University of Nevada Extension found that when parents share family stories through conversation, children view their family as stronger, show higher self-esteem, and demonstrate better ability to handle stress.
+Research shows this storytelling approach works: studies from the University of Nevada Extension found that when parents share family stories through conversation, children view their family as stronger, show higher self-esteem, and demonstrate better ability to handle stress, which researchers call family resilience.

 3. Memorable conversations that help with future decisions